genome/bfx-workshop/lectures/week_04/alignment_assignment.md

 This time we get real sequence (A, C, G, T), in FASTA format, with a header line named after the region we asked for (`>chr17:43044295-43045295`).

-That region is the beginning of the  **BRCA1** gene, one of the regions that wasn't masked.
-Notice that samtools returned it instantly, even though it's ~174 million bytes into the file.
+That region is a piece of the  **BRCA1** gene, one of the regions that wasn't masked.
+Notice that samtools returned it instantly, even though it's ~217 million bytes into the file.
 That's the index making things fast - rather than reading through the big fasta file from the top, samtools used the `.fai` to calculate exactly where to jump.

 </details>

 ### BWA index

 BWA needs its own, much more elaborate index of the reference.
 It actually consists of several files and data structures that all work together (and are all required) for the alignment commands (`mem`, `aln`, `sampe`, etc).
-These are the same concept a the hash we used in our alignment example in the lecture.
+These are conceptually the same as the hash we used in the lecture's alignment example.
 We can use `bwa index` to create this index for our genome:

 ```bash
 /usr/gitc/bwa index ref/hla_and_brca_genes.fa